What are canola farmers doing to protect the environment?

 Biotech do for the developing world?
 And ‘green imperialism’?

-Non-profit organizations have developed “Golden” versions of rice or bananas as a means of providing a precursor of vitamin A in the diet of very poor communities.
+Non-profit organizations have developed “Golden” versions of rice or bananas as a means of providing a precursor of vitamin A in the diet of impoverished communities.
 The goal is to offer the farmers a free means of preventing blindness and death, particularly among children.
 Crops like drought-tolerant maize and virus-resistant cassava have also been developed.

 What is going on in Hawaii about GMOs?

 Hawaii has become a flash-point for anti-GMO activism in recent years.
-The Hawaiian economy was once largely based on agriculture with large plantations growing pineapples or sugarcane.
+The Hawaiian economy was once primarily based on agriculture with large plantations growing pineapples or sugarcane.
 Those industries became non-competitive as the shift to a tourism-based economy drove up the cost of labor.

-There are some remaining farming operations like the large coffee farm on Kauai and the papaya industry on Maui, but much of the previously agricultural land has become untended and often over-run with invasive weeds.
+There are some remaining farming operations like the large coffee farm on Kauai and the papaya industry on Maui, but much of the previous agricultural land has become untended and often over-run with invasive weeds.

 Corn seed companies started coming to Hawaii in the 1970s because the tropical climate allowed 3-4 plantings of corn per year.
 This was very helpful for increasing new seed lines.
 These corn seed companies are all involved in genetically engineered lines (“GMOs”) although their activities in Hawaii are principally about normal seed line increase rather than the actual genetic engineering.
 These industries have played a critical role in maintaining the 100+ year-old irrigation systems that bring water from the wet to the dry side of islands like Kauai.

-Some Hawaiian residents abhorred the idea that their islands were being used for the dreaded “GMO crops” and sought to find a way to remove them.
-On Kauai the activists found Hawaii Department of Agriculture records of “restricted use pesticide” applications and used that information to drive a highly emotional, “Stop Poisoning Paradise” campaign.
+Some Hawaiian residents hated the idea that their islands were being used for the dreaded “GMO crops” and sought to find a way to remove them.
+On Kauai, the activists found the Hawaii Department of Agriculture records of “restricted use pesticide” applications and used that information to drive a highly emotional, “Stop Poisoning Paradise” campaign.
 The pesticide use in question was not in any way extraordinary in terms of amounts applied (far less than most fruit or vegetable crops in California or on the golf courses in Kauai), nor were the pesticides particularly toxic (most were less toxic than the caffeine in coffee or the capsaicin in a hot pepper).
 Still, a bill was ultimately passed, vetoed, and then overridden by a newly stacked city council, which would effectively make it impossible for the corn nurseries or Kauai coffee to continue to operate.
 The issue is now in the courts.

 While many of these measures remain to be resolved in the courts, Hawaii has become a focal point of anti-GMO activism with substantial funding coming from the mainland.
 What little agriculture remains on the islands is under constant attack.